ysyk2021/goal-setting-for-managers-developing-skills-and-techniques-to-set-goals-that-drive-results/src/chapter-3-2.md

-# Ensuring Consistency with Mission and Vision

-## Introduction

 In any organization, the mission and vision statements serve as guiding principles that shape the direction and purpose of the company.
 Goals are set to align with these statements, ensuring that efforts and resources are channeled towards a common objective.
 This chapter explores the importance of consistency between an organization's goals and its mission and vision, highlighting strategies for managers to achieve this alignment.